2014 Syrian detainee report: Source of evidence

-The source, who for security reasons is identified only as Caesar, was at the time a photographer with the Syrian military police who worked secretly with a Syrian opposition group, the Syrian National Movement.
+The source, who for security reasons was identified only as Caesar, was at the time a photographer with the Syrian military police who worked secretly with a Syrian opposition group, the Syrian National Movement.
+In 2025, after the fall of the Assad regime, the whistleblower revealed his identity as Farid Nada al-Madhan.
 His job was "taking pictures of killed detainees" at just two military hospitals in Damascus.
 He told war crimes investigators that he used to be a forensic investigator.
 But once the Syrian uprising began, his job became documenting the corpses of those killed in Syrian military prisons.
 He did not claim to have witnessed executions or torture.
 But he did describe a highly bureaucratic system.
 The bodies would then be buried in rural areas.
 He began making duplicates of his photo evidence in September 2011 and sending them on thumb drives to a relative who fled Syria and was working with human rights groups.
 After sharing thousands of images, he feared for his safety and was smuggled out of the country in August 2013.

 The authors of the report who interviewed him found him credible and truthful and his account "most compelling" after subjecting it to "rigorous scrutiny".